state-less/react-server-docs-md/src/examples/errors.md

 };
 ```

-If you call the `increase` function from the client, the server throws an error which you can handle in your client.
+Calling the `increase` function from the client may result in a server error, which you can handle gracefully in your client-side code.
+Once a successful function call is made subsequent to the error, the error state is cleared automatically.
-The error will be cleared after a successful call to a function was made.

 _frontend/src/server-components/Examples.tsx_